Bouqui: 2011 to present: Double Album and other releases

 In November 2011, Bouqui released Igbeyinloju, a remake of King Sunny Adé's hit song of the same title from the 1980s, produced by Jerry Metz.

 In February 2013, Bouqui featured American rapper, Da' T.R.U.T.H. on her single, Celebrate, which was ranked #22 on the Top Gospel Songs on 2013.
 She collaborated with him on his Love, Hope and War Tour across the United States, and riding on the platform set up by Bouqui's Redefinition Campus Storm, the Love, Hope and War Tour was brought to Nigerian campuses, drawing performances from several notable gospel artistes like, Sammie Okposo, Nikki Laoye, Tim Godfrey and Eben.

 In March 2013, Bouqui announced in a joint press release by her record label, Bouqui's Place Entertainment and US-based record label Xist Music, that she had been signed as the first African artiste and first female act to Xist Music.
 Xist Music, which also had Grammy nominated rapper, Da' T.R.U.T.H. on its books also announced that Bouqui would head, Xist Africa, which would be based in Nigeria, and that she would be releasing a double album under the Xist Music imprint tagged Marks of a General and Eve Of Independence.

 Bouqui relocated to the United States in February 2014 and in June 2015, she released the single Unstoppable produced by US-based producer, Dapo Torimiro.
 In collaboration with Dapo Torimiro, she organized the Unstoppable Rap Competition for aspiring musicians.
 Gr8man won the competition, with Limoblaze and Angeloh, the 2nd and 1st runners up respectively.
 Bouqui would feature Angeloh in her 2018 single, King David.

 In 2017, Bouqui would again collaborate with Dapo Torimiro, to produce the single, Underground, which released ahead of her fifth studio album, titled, Bouqui Unstoppable.
 The album was released in November 2018 with an album listening party in Lagos, Nigeria.
 All tracks in the EP featured Angeloh and were produced by 'Q' and mixed & mastered by Mix Master Jay.

+In August of 2023, Bouqui released a refix of Chris Falson's 1992 worship anthem, "All Honour", made popular by contemporary Christian artiste, Ron Kenoly.
+The single was rechristened, "For Fire" and features Chris Falson, the original author of the song.

 Other endeavors

 In March 2019, Bouqui was ordained as a Reverend in the United States and is presently the youth pastor of Victory Christian Fellowship in Delaware.

 In 2020, during the COVID-19 lockdown, Bouqui began hosting an Instagram Live session titled, Bouqui's Place, where she has interviewed notable Nigerian celebrities including MI Abaga, Waje, Stella Damasus, Ruggedman and more.

 Bouqui published her first book in April 2022, titled My Naked Parts.

 In May 2022, she became the first notable African rapper to obtain an academic doctorate degree, when she graduated with a PhD in Marketing, Advertising and Faith-based Initiative from HBI University, Connecticut.
+She also obtained a diploma in Leadership Principles from Harvard Business School.